MAleghafour/user-authentication-php/README.md

 * Building user registration form with Bootstrap
 * PHP server-side validation
 * Handling error messages
-* Securely hash password
+* Sending verification mail with phpMailer
-* Sending verification mail with SwiftMailer
+* Sending verification sms with Kavehnegar

 ## Login System
 * Build login form with Bootstrap
-* Password verification
+* Login with mail or sms
 * Storing data in session
 * Allowing access to only verified users
 * Display user data to logged-in users